If you’re considering moving to Poole, you’re in for a treat.

 The majority of what you need to do can be completed online these days, saving you the time and hassle of visiting the council offices in person.

-You can also enrol your child in a nearby school through the website.
+You can enrol your child in a nearby school through the website as well.

 Have your name registered to the electoral register and learn when your trash is likely to be emptied.